 No matter what neighborhood of Meridian you live in - I am always interested in hearing what is happening in your neighborhood and about your specific area concerns, please do not hesitate to reach out.

-Leverage Technology to Access Local Government: from Day 1 in City Council I have been pushing hard for the use of technology to enhance the ability of the public to participate in our local government.
-Now with COVID-19, this type of access is even more critical.
+Leverage Technology to Access Local Government: we should continue to use technology to enhance the ability of the public to participate in our local government.

 Smarter Growth Philosophy